 - The size of development is also limited according to the style of property.
 Detached homes are permitted no more than a 50 cubic meter development, with terraces this goes down to 40.

 Should the development not be covered by any permitted development then an application will need to be lodged with the local authorities.
 It can pay here to have a professional on your side that will be able to argue the case well.
 Absolute Lofts are experts in attaining planning permission for loft conversions, and will complete such documents on your behalf.
 There is a fee of £172 to the planning authorities to make such an application.

 Look Into A Lawful Development Certificate Should You Have Permission

 It may not be legally necessary yet these certificates (LDCs) can provide a valuable source of additional insurance should the development run into contest or difficulty.
 Essentially it is a document that shows that the developer has fully completed all of their legal responsibilities before undertaking the work on land/property where authorization isn’t needed.

 These certificates cover breaches of land boundaries, and essentially confirm that the work is all in order.
-Absolute Lofts can help with gaining an LDC – that is also a useful additional document when selling property/land – for an application fee of £86.
+Loft Conversions South London can help with gaining an LDC – that is also a useful additional document when selling property/land – for an application fee of £86.